Do Districts Have 'Administrative Bloat'? This State May Let the Public Decide

 Claims of “administrative bloat” are an oversimplified argument in a much more complicated debate about how to weigh spending priorities, what constitutes adequate funding for education, and the best ways to meet students’ needs, said Jonathan Travers, president and managing partner of Education Resource Strategies, a school finance consulting firm that works with large districts.

 When the famous bank robber Willie Sutton was asked why he robbed banks, he said, “that’s where the money is,” Travers said.
-But central offices are “convenience stores, not banks,” he said, because every administrator oversees a key service.
+But central offices are “convenience stores, not banks,” he said, because there’s much less money held there than in schools.

 Fiscal transparency builds trust